-The flowers are small, pale yellow and are borne in clusters on a large flower stalk, with female and male flowers on separate branches of the same stalk.
+The flowers are small, pale yellow and are borne on large, branched flower stalks, with female and male flowers on separate branches of the same stalk.
 Coconut palms bloom all the year round, except when they are stressed by cold or a lack water, as is common in areas with a pronounced dry season.

 The fruit are egg-shaped, large and heavy, with a thick, tough, fibrous exterior enclosing the nut, which is round with a hard shell that protects the flesh and water.
 The fruit develop from the fertilised female flowers, growing in clusters at the top of the palm.
 When young they are green or yellow-orange in dwarf varieties, becoming brown when mature at around nine to ten months after fruit-set, then self-detach and fall to the ground where they land with a thud.

 The immature fruit contains coconut water, which is a sweet, refreshing and nutritious drink.
 The water is accessed by boring or cutting open a hole through the fibrous exterior and hard inner shell.
-After draining or drinking the water the young coconut is split open so that the immature, jelly-like flesh can be eaten.
+After draining or drinking the water, the young coconut is split open to access the immature jelly-like flesh, which is then eaten.

-As the coconut matures on the palm the immature flesh becomes hard and its oil content increases.
+As the coconut matures on the palm the immature flesh hardens and its oil content increases.
 At the same time, the dry matter content of the water decreases, along with its nutritional value.

 The flesh of the mature nut yields coconut cream and milk, which is widely used in savoury and sweet dishes, including curries, rice dishes, custards, confectionery, as well alcoholic and non-alcoholic drinks.
 To make the cream or milk the finely shredded or grated flesh is mixed with water then pressed and strained.
 The first-pressing yields the cream and subsequent pressings the milk.

+Coconut oil is used mostly for cooking, particularly frying.
+It has also been successfully tested as a bio-diesel.
 The leftover seed-cake is reported to have a protein content of about 20% and a residual oil content of about 6%.
 It is a common ingredient in commercial livestock feeds, including some fish feeds.
-The oil has also been successfully tested as a bio-diesel.

 Coconut flour, a high fibre, high protein flour, suitable for baking and cooking is made by finely grinding the white part of the dried mature flesh after the milk or oil is extracted.
 Desiccated coconut, made by shredding the white part of the dried flesh and coconut chips, made by thinly slicing the dried flesh are used to add flavour and texture to baked goods and confectionery.